sam-ludlow/mame-ao/README.md

 ## Installation & Usage
 - create an empty directory e.g. `C:\MameAO`
-- download latest release ZIP from https://github.com/sam-ludlow/mame-ao/releases/latest
+- download latest release ZIP from https://github.com/sam-ludlow/mame-ao/releases/latest (Do not use `_x64`)
 - put ZIP in empty directory and extract
 - double click "mame-ao.exe"
 - wait for the MAME-AO to start